r0bertcode/z-crypt/README.md

     - <b>(Valid digests)</b>: sha1, sha256, sha512, md5

-Hash and salt data via PBKDF2, will default the digest to use SHA-512 and the encoding will be defaulted to Hex.
+Return a salted hash from data via PBKDF2, will default the digest to use SHA-512 and the encoding will be defaulted to Hex.

 <b> Example usage</b>: